Online Banking Agreement.

-Online Banking is our online service where you can access most of your personal accounts using a computer, mobile, tablet or other device, either through your browser or our apps, and includes the Additional Services listed below.
+Online Banking is our online service where you can access most of your personal accounts using a computer, mobile, tablet or other device, either through your browser or our apps.
+Online Banking includes the Additional Services listed below.

 What are the Additional Services?

-Customers who are registered for Online Banking may be able to use other Additional Services, which currently include the
+Customers who are registered for Online Banking may be able to use Additional Services, which currently include the following:

 - Paper-free statements and correspondence;